 When parsing a single array, it is possible to extract occurrences that have different representations (nil, empty, normal, absent) although with some values of dfdl:lengthKind certain combinations of representations are not possible.

-Occurrences with nil representation are added to the infoset with value 'nil'
+Occurrences with nil representation are added to the infoset with [nilled] member true.

 Occurrences with empty representation may or may not be added to the infoset, as described in Section 9.4.
 If a required occurrence is not added to the infoset, it may be a processing error, dependent on dfdl:occursCountKind as described in section 16.1.